 The first, classic definition of a recession is when an economy’s inflation-adjusted GDP has declined for two quarters or more.
 (It’s important to adjust for inflation in this measure, otherwise rising prices could create an artificial impression of prosperity.)
 Analysts and journalists often use this definition for its clarity.

-For economists, a recession occurs when the economy contracts in general, based on a variety of factors, and ends when it returns to growth.
+The research organization explains that a recession happens when the economy contracts in general, based on a variety of economic indicators, and ends when it returns to growth.
+Key indicators include:

 What Is a Depression?